albertomors/opencv-8ball/README.md

-# Billiard Ball Tracking System
+# Billiard Ball Tracker

 ## Overview
-The Billiard Ball Tracking System is a comprehensive tool designed to detect, classify and track billiard balls in video frames accurately.
+The Billiard Ball Tracker is a comprehensive tool designed to detect, classify and track billiard balls in video frames.

 ## Authors: Fresco Eleonora, Girardello Sofia, Morselli Alberto